vexzyyx/Text-Analyzer/README.md

 # Text-Analyzer
-This is a tool for analyzing text.
+This is a tool for analyzing text in python.

 **Analyzations**
 --Is english (true or false)